gmarabout/doc-chatbot/README.md

 To better display the LLM response in the Taipy app, we provide a richer display through an encapsulation of the very cool `react-markdown` web component.
 This need to be built before using Taipy.

-To do so, you need to open a command prompt into the `src/tp_markdown/webui` directory and run the build `npm run build:dev` (remove the `:dev` for minified build).
+To do so, you need to open a command prompt into the `src/tp_markdown/webui` directory and run the following the build `npm run build:dev` (remove the `:dev` for minified build).
+If the build fails, it's likely because you missed the step 3 of the 'prerequisites' ;-)

 3. Run the Flask app
 You can run a simple Flask REST API app using `python src/chatbot/entrypoints/flask_app.py`.